 JUNE 17, 2022

 144 years ago this week, Muybridge produced a world-changing breakthrough.
 On his patron Leland Stanford’s Palo Alto Horse Farm (land that is now Stanford University) and before assorted luminaries and members of the press, Muybridge made photographic sequences of galloping horses, the earliest surviving photographs of something moving faster than the human eye can see.
 On Saturday, June 15 he photographed Stanford’s champion trotter Abe Edgington, followed four days later by his racehorse Sallie Gardner.
 I split the difference by posting the photographs on June 17.
 The photographs revealed horses moving differently than had been understood, and represented in art, prompting skepticism that they were authentic.
 In part, to demonstrate the photographs’ veracity, Muybridge invented a projector and began putting on public lectures that included moving picture shows of the horses in motion.
 They were crude, GIF-like movies but they showed the horses moving with their familiar grace.
 These lectures were the first moving picture shows based on live action photography.
 They astonished audiences and set the course for the later development of cinema.
-Below is the original invitation to the first public “illustrated picture in motion” show.

 MAY 18, 2022